lokotv2fyn/digitalnotebookproject/README.md

 I tried switching to 4.0 and with a fresh slate, where i submitted the index and javascript file asking it for an archive button and a button that showed archived items.

 - Submitted the files that worked fine from 3.5 and got a good response.
+Now the archive button is there, but it submits an entry twice - an empty entry and the entry with input.